Distributional chaos for weighted translation operators on groups: Introduction

-The investigation of hypercyclicity and chaos on locally compact groups $G$ was first studied in \cite{cc09,cc11}.
+The investigation of hypercyclicity and chaos on locally compact groups $G$ was first studied in \cite{cc11}.
 Since then, some authors continue to tackle this theme.
-Indeed, disjoint hypercyclicity of weighted translations on $L^p(G)$ was characterized in \cite{chen172,hl16,zhang17}.
+Indeed, disjoint hypercyclicity of weighted translations on $L^p(G)$ was characterized in \cite{chen172}.
 The existence of hypercyclic weighted translations on $L^p(G)$ was discussed in \cite{kuchen17}.
-Also, Abakumov and Kuznetsova in \cite{ak17} focused on the density of translates in the weighted Lebesgue space $L_w^p(G)$, and observed some different phenomenon from that in \cite{cc11}, where $w$ is a weight on $G$.
-Recently, linear dynamics on Orlicz spaces $L_\Phi(G)$ and hypergroups are studied in \cite{aa17,cd18,ct18}; here, $\Phi$ is a Young function.
-However, distributional chaos on locally compact groups has not yet been considered in the existing literature.
+Also, Abakumov and Kuznetsova in \cite{ak17} focused on the density of translates in the weighted Lebesgue space $L_w^p(G)$, where $w$ is a weight on $G$.
+Recently, linear dynamics on Orlicz spaces $L_\Phi(G)$ and hypergroups are studied in \cite{aa17,cd18,ct18} where $\Phi$ is a Young function.
+However, distributional chaos on locally compact groups has not yet been considered in the literatures.
 Hence, it is significant to study distributional chaos for weighted translations on groups.
 We first recall the definition and some properties of distributional chaos for further discussions.